Stress Eating

 Creating this type of community, if you don’t already have it, is one of the most important ways to stop mindless stress eating.

-Being on the path of changing your mindset, habits and learning to regulate your emotions so you work well with them, is easier when you’re around people who are also on a personal growth path too.
+Changing your mindset and habits and learning to regulate your emotions so you work well with them is easier when you’re around people who are also on a personal growth path.

 It’s energizing to have a conversation with another person who shares your interests, is open to learning and looks toward the future with hope.